milvus-io/milvus-docs/site/en/getstarted/architecture_overview.md

 # Milvus Architecture Overview

 Milvus supports standalone and cluster deployments.
-Each deployment has identical capabilities however, users may find a specific one better suits their scenario depending on factors such as dataset size, database traffic, and more.
+Each deployment has identical capabilities; however, users may find a specific one better suits their scenario depending on factors such as dataset size, database traffic, and more.
 Presently, Milvus deployed using the standalone mode cannot be dynamically upgraded to the cluster mode.

 <div class="filter">